cloudmesh-community/book/chapters/prg/python/python-data.md

     print(child.tag, child.attrib)
 ```

-Modifying XMl data using ElementTree:
+Modifying XML data using ElementTree:

 * Modifying text within a tag of an element using .text method:
 ```python